-One of the most important new ideas in source code analysis in recent years is the advent of source code markup and the introduction of the standard markup notation XML[8].
-From the TXL standpoint, XML is just another language whose grammar can be described, and source code markup is simply another kind of grammar override, so programmers could begin generating and working with XML markup without any change to TXL.
-TXL's polymorphism allows for the definition of generic XML markup that can be added to any language as an independent subgrammar (Figure 19).
-Rules to create either full or partial XML markup of simple parse trees or complex source inferences can then be coded in a fashion similar to the inference of facts in design recovery [14].
+One of the most important new ideas in source code analysis in recent years is the advent of source code markup and the introduction of the standard markup notation XML[14].
+From the TXL standpoint, XML is just another language whose grammar can be described, and source code markup is simply another kind of grammar override, so programmers could begin generating and working with XML markup without any change to TXL (Figure 20).
+TXL's polymorphism (using the universal nonterminal type [any]) allows for the definition of generic XML markup that can be added to any language